 McBurney realises what has happened when he awakes the following day.
-All friendliness dissolves, and in his anger he ruins the sympathies he had previously won by confronting the women with several unpleasant truths.
+All friendliness dissolves, and in his anger, he ruins the sympathies he had previously won by confronting the women with several unpleasant truths.

-In spite of everything, Edwina still remains on his side – her sincere love ultimately calms and appeases him – but his conversion comes too late.
+Despite everything, Edwina still remains on his side – her sincere love ultimately calms and appeases him – but his conversion comes too late.
 The women have already served him poisonous mushrooms.

-Dying, he staggers into a side room while in the dining room the main meal is peacefully finished.
+Dying, he staggers into a side room while in the dining room, the main meal is peacefully finished.

 The Beguiled was a commercial flop – the US public felt deceived by the adventurous themes of the marketing campaign and reacted with disdain – but opinions later changed, and today this incomparable psycho-horror-western enjoys true cult status.